4.21.10 "The Oneness of Man"

 3.15.10 Pictorialism and Women Photographers

+The above image, taken between 1900 and 1910 by Robert Demachy (founding member of the Photo-Club de Paris) and titled "Oude Rijn," captures the beauty of a landscape in Holland and reflects the philosophical ideas circulated by movements toward pictorialism and naturalism during the late 1800's.
 As the public became fascinated with photography and the masses gained access to the ability to take photographs, many artists attempted to validate their skills and seperate snapshooters from professionals.
 By inaugurating art schools and offering certificate courses in photography the pictorialist movement sought to elevate the status of photographic art.
 The movement was based upon the core idea that images could engage senses and emotions in a "naturalistic manner."
 In the above image, Demachy provides a soft, non-detailed view with a sort of painterly quality, and his style very much reflects the principles of the movement which he helped lead.

 3.1.10 The Autochrome and Innovation

+It began with a guy who wanted to prove that, at some point in travel, a horse runs with all four feet off the ground at the same time; soon, English photographer Eadweard Muybridge pioneered work that would show motion and influence later work with film.
+By using multiple cameras to capture motion and creating the zoopraxiscope, he could provide a series of photographs that displayed movement in time.
 This Muybridge series captures a horse as it jumps and clears a pole.
 For me, the interesting thing about the event sequence that he captures is that the action captured is too fast in real life for us to take in with our own eyes.
 In the late 1800's, before many of our modern innovations, Muybridge had devised a way to slow down a sequence to freeze moments in time.
 That's pretty impressive.

 2.24.10 "Art or Industry?"